 Being Prepared and Decisive

 Eddie returned to the HKMA as the administrative assistant to its then Chief Executive, Mr. Joseph Yam.
 It was 1998 when the Asian financial crisis hit, and the Hong Kong dollar was under heavy speculative attack.
 Severe market disorder prompted the government to intervene.
-He recalled that he learned a lot from Yam at that time.
+He recalled that he learnt a lot from Yam at that time.
 “Mr. Yam often said, ‘Urgent matters should be dealt with slowly.’
 The tenser one feels, the easier it is to lose control.
 Even on the last day of the intervention, when a significant amount of foreign reserves had to be used to counter speculators, Mr. Yam stayed perfectly calm the entire day.
 Later, at the financial crisis of 2008, I stood firm on the principle ‘preparing for danger in times of safety’, and my colleagues and I had full sets of plans ready for all possible scenarios well before the crisis hit.”

-Having worked with the first two chief executives of the HKMA, Mr. Joseph Yam and Mr. Norman Chan, and witnessing how they devised strategies and commanded, Eddie learned that maintaining Hong Kong’s financial stability was – and is – the top priority of the HKMA.
+Having worked with the first two chief executives of the HKMA, Mr. Joseph Yam and Mr. Norman Chan, and witnessing how they devised strategies and commanded, Eddie learnt that maintaining Hong Kong’s financial stability was – and is – the top priority of the HKMA.
 These first-hand experiences also made him more determined to always be prepared and vigilant for any eventuality.

 After successfully tackling the two financial crises, Eddie was appointed Chief Executive of the HKMA on 1 October 2019.
 He faced a serious challenge from week one: an Emergency Regulations Ordinance was invoked in Hong Kong on 4 October, which led to a flood of rumours on social media, claiming that the Linked Exchange Rate System would collapse and calling upon people to withdraw their bank savings.
 “Recognising how influential social media can be in spreading fear, we needed to counter the rumours as quickly and accurately as possible, to prevent further speculation that may harm people’s confidence in the financial system.
 We set up an instant messaging group among the HKMA executives and colleagues from the Communications Division where we worked out strategic responses to the rumours.
 In two or three hours, the rumours were quelled.
 We had also asked younger colleagues for advice on making the posts more relevant.
 The decisiveness and teamwork spirit of the HKMA shone throughout the operation.”